ialbluwi/11102-f25/lessons/passwords.md

    file='code/salt.py'
 %}

 The above procedure is still not very secure.
 The problem is that SHA256 is a very fast hashing function.
 While this might sound good, it is bad for security reasons.
-A slow hash function makes the job of a hacker harder, because the time needed for a bruteforce attack does not only depend on how many passwords will be tested, but also how long it takes to test a single password!
-Therefore, it advisable to use libraries like [`bcrypt`](https://pypi.org/project/bcrypt/) and [`scrypt`](https://pypi.org/project/scrypt/), which provide slow (i.e., more secure) hashing algorithms.
+A slow hash function makes the job of a hacker harder, because the time needed for a brute-force attack not only depends on how many passwords will be tested, but also how long it takes to test a single password!
+Therefore, it is advisable to use libraries like [`bcrypt`](https://pypi.org/project/bcrypt/) and [`scrypt`](https://pypi.org/project/scrypt/), which provide slow (i.e., more secure) hashing algorithms.

 {: .highlight-title }
 > 🔗 **LINK**